CarefreeLee/CarefreeLee.github.io/README.md

 ---
 ```

-### Ordering calls
+### Order calls

-As mentioned earlier, jekyll orders the posts by date.
+As mentioned earlier, Jekyll orders the call posts by date.
 Therefore I suggest to just use the dates' year field as ordering numbers.

-For instance; posts that should always be shown at the top of the list, set the file name to 9999-01-01-file-name-here.md.
-For regular posts, start from 0001-01-01-file-name-here.md and increment to 0002-01-01-file-name-here.md etc.
+For special posts that should always be shown at the top of the list, you could set the file name to ``9999-01-01-file-name-here.md``.
+Regular call posts could ``0001-01-01-file-name-here.md`` and be incremented from there to ``0002-01-01-file-name-here.md`` etc.

 ### Edit the design